IDunion/OpenIDIDComm/Code/diddcomm_protocol.md

 ### Acknowledge Token message

-This message acknowledges and an OID obtained access token to the other party.
+This message is sent by the *token_verifier* to the *token_holder* and acknowledges an OID obtained access token.
 This serves as a confirmation that the token association has been completed and the DIDComm relationship has been associated with the access token obtained via an OID process.

 ```json
 {